Free Visits for a limited time.

 During the COVID-19 outbreak, however, our services are limited to those who are experiencing a fever, respiratory issues or other COVID-19 symptoms.

 Patients who feel they need to be tested for COVID-19 must consult with a clinician through the app to determine their risk level for the disease.
 UMMC clinicians will use audio or video chat to assess patients' symptoms and determine whether they should be tested for the disease.
 If the clinician determines that you're at high risk for infection, you will receive a next-day appointment at drive-through collection site.

 How do you diagnose conditions like strep throat or ear infections?

-Through the C Spire Health app, a UMMC clinician will ask a series of questions about your medical history and evaluate your current condition verbally through audio or video consultation.
-In most cases, a UMMC clinician can reach a diagnosis and recommend a treatment plan without any additional testing.
+Under normal circumstances, to treat conditions like strep throat or ear infection, a UMMC clinician will ask a series of questions about your medical history and evaluate your current condition verbally through audio or video consultation.
+In most cases, a UMMC clinician can reach a diagnosis and recommend a treatment plan without additional testing.
 A UMMC clinician can also refer you to a specialist if needed.

 How do I prepare for an appointment?

 Before your visit, make sure you have good lighting and a strong internet connection, and in some cases, it may be helpful to take pictures of the condition.

 If prescription medicine is needed, can I use my insurance?

 A UMMC clinician can send your prescription to the retail pharmacy you choose.
 Your standard insurance prescription coverage applies just like it would with other prescriptions.
 Please consult your healthcare insurance for prescription coverage.